../_images/github_octocat.png

 Fun Facts#

 Github was founded by three developers in 2008, and sold to Microsoft in 2018 for US$7.5 billion, making each of its founders billionaires before the age of 40.
 Beyond just being a bit mind-boggling, that should tell you something about the value (literally) of the GitHub service to the tech community.
-GitHub reports having over 50 million users and over 100 million repositories.
+GitHub reports having over 50 million users and over 100 million repositories as of 2020.
 While anyone can create a free account and host public or private repositories, GitHub derives income from premium plans oriented towards large companies.

 Although GitHub makes extensive use of the software tool git, they are distinct entities.
 The open-source software tool git was created in 2005 by Linus Torvalds, the creator of the Linux operating system, as a tool for distributed version control.
 Git can be used without a GitHub account; there are alternative public hosting sites for git repositories, and one can host a repository on virtually any computer.
-GitHub builds extensively the functionality of the git tool in its cloud hosting and collaboration services, but ultimately the core tasks of cloning, branching, pushing, and merging are all performed by the git application.
-As well, when working on one’s own computer, one can either perform git commands from the command line (in a terminal), or through a variety of desktop applications, including GitHub Desktop and GitKraken.

 This is an example of the power of open source software.
 The people who created GitHub and turned it into a multi-billion dollar business did not write git, and the developers of git did not share in the profits when GitHub was sold.
 Nonetheless, the git developers’ work ultimately enabled the largest repository and distribution hub for free software in the world — something to be proud of, even if it didn’t make them rich!
 On the other hand, had the git developers insistent on charging people to use git, then GitHub could not have offered its services to tens of millions of people for free.

 GitHub’s logo, seen at the top of this page, is called the Octocat, which has become a meme in its own right, and has its own GitHub page, the Octodex.
+There is also an Octocat Generator, which is a great way to give your brain a break from learning how to code!

 ../_images/mountietocat.png